Get Approved for up to $35,000 in 3 minutes

 Ontario

-Ontario can have pretty intense winters.
+Ontario can have pretty intense colder winters, which you may notice when you visit Toronto.
 There are towns that have higher yearly average temperatures than others.
 One of the most notable is a city close to the Niagara region called St. Catherines.
-It's close to Lake Erie and Lake Ontario.
+It's close to Lake Erie and Lake Ontario, as well as Niagra Falls.
 Part of the reason it's so much warmer than other parts of Ontario is that it's provided some shelter by the Niagara Escarpment.
-This is what makes it a microclimate and makes it less cold in the winter than other parts of the province.
+This is what makes it a microclimate and less cold in the winter than other parts of the province.
+However, there are other parts of Ontario (Southern Ontario) that are considered to have a humid continental climate.

 Newfoundland and Labrador

 In Newfoundland and Labrador, the temperatures differ depending on where you live.
-In the north the temperatures are colder and they get warmer as you go further south.
+In the north, the temperatures are colder, with chilly winters, and they get warmer as you go further south.
 It becomes the warmest in the lower Exploits and Humber valleys.
-They can experience an average daily high temperature of up to 30 degrees celsius.
+They can experience an average daily high temperature of up to 30 degrees Celsius.
 These temperatures go through to late August and early September.
-After that the risk increases for tropical storms.
+After that, the risk of tropical storms increases.

 New Brunswick